nebari-dev/nebari-docs/docs/nebari-slurm/comparison.md

 QHub-HPC may be your best option since deployment does not require the complexity of managing a kubernetes cluster.
 If you do have a devops or IT team to help manage kubernetes on bare metal QHub could be a great option.
-But be advised that managing Kubenetes comes with quite a lot of complexity which the cloud providers handle for us.
+But be advised that managing Kubernetes comes with quite a lot of complexity which the cloud providers handle for us.

 3. Are you concerned about absolute best performance?